-The size of your signature is also an important factor—too small and the signature can’t be read, too large and it distracts from the art.
-It may take a bit of practice to find the right size for your art.
+The size of your signature is also an important factor—too small, and the signature can’t be read.
+Too large, and it distracts from the art.
+Finding the right size for your art may take a bit of practice.
 To help you get the right proportions for your signature, use tracing paper to test out a few sizes before committing.

 Again, a signature is all about name recognition.
 It’s best to use your full name instead of your initials, especially if you plan on selling your paintings and building a brand for yourself.

-Your full name allows potential buyers and collectors to easily connect with you online, so don’t leave potential customers guessing by only including your initials.
+Your full name allows potential buyers and collectors to connect with you online easily, so don’t leave potential customers guessing by only including your initials.